bsburnham/Digital-Field-Geoscience-Wiki/README.md

 **The Goal:** To provide freely accessible, community-maintained guidance on digital field data collection methods.

+### Origin Story

+This wiki was created during a hackathon at the Digital Geoscience 2025 conference, bringing together experts in digital field methods to capture current best practices.
+The goal was to create a freely accessible, community-maintained resource that evolves with technology and methods.

 ### Why This Wiki?

 Digital field geoscience practices are commonplace and rapidly evolving, yet knowledge about methods, workflows, and data standards remains scattered across pay-walled publications, repositories, and institutions.
 This wiki brings together community expertise in one accessible platform to document best practices, share workflows, and establish standards that benefit the entire geoscience community.